June 2017 - Present: Guitarist with Weekend Sun

-In May 2011, Paul joined the original Jazz Funk outfit The Danny Allan Band, and is guitarist to this day.
+In May 2011, Paul joined the original Jazz Funk outfit The Danny Allan Band, and was the guitarist until Feb 2015.

-Since May 2012, Paul has also played with Ceilidh band Blind Panic.
+Between May 2012 and Dec 2016, Paul played acoustic guitar with Ceilidh band Blind Panic.

 Paul also manages the Forum Music School based at the Forum in Darlington and also teaches guitar and bass privately.
 In between all this he is still recording original material and helping his friends realise their song writing and performing aspirations.

 Paul Cantillon started his professional music career in 1989, providing guitar-based music for a contemporary dance called “Human Scandals” by the legendary Phoenix Dance Company.
 Two years later he was commissioned for another contemporary dance “Age” as part of Zimbabwe’s celebration for the annual meeting of the commonwealth heads of state which was performed before Her Majesty, The Queen, Elizabeth II.

 During the rest of the 90’s he not only produced many scores for theatre productions working with Durham Theatre Company (including “The Tempest in The Park” and “A Midsummer Nights Dream”), he also wrote and performed as guitarist for north east rock / pop band Rhythm Street.
 Riding the very first wave of online artists at the end of the 20th Century, Rhythm Street gained a number of MP3.com chart hits, culminating in February 2001 with a Number 1 with their song Mary Lou featuring the incredible Tom Fox on Vocals.